Isotopy and equivalence of knots in 3-manifolds: Property A of groups

 It remains to prove Property A when the base orbifold is a sphere with 3 cone points or a torus with 1 cone point.
 For each of these, since the base is orientable, the 3-manifold group will be a central extension of the 2-dimensional orbifold group.

 We will write $S^2(p,q,r)$ to denote the $2$-sphere with precisely three cone points of order $p,q,r\geq 2$, and $T^2(n)$ to denote the torus with a single cone point of order $n\geq2$.
 We will denote the corresponding groups by $G_0(p,q,r)$ and $G_1(n)$, respectively.
-Recall that both $G_1(n)$ and $G_0(p,q,r)$ for $p,q,r,n\geq 2$ are non-elementary, discrete subgroups of $\Isom^+(\Hy^2)$, and thus have trivial center, no finite normal subgroups and the centralizer of every nontrivial element is cyclic.
-We thus reduce the proof of Property A for Seifert-fibered groups to the proof of Property A for 2-dimensional orbifolds via the following key lemma. \begin{lemma} Let $\Gamma$ be a group with center $Z(\Gamma)$.
+Recall that both $G_1(n)$ and $G_0(p,q,r)$ for $p,q,r,n\geq 2$ are non-elementary discrete subgroups of $\Isom^+(\Hy^2)$ {if $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$}, and thus satisfy the following: \begin{lemma} Let $\Gamma\leq \Isom^+(\Hy^2)$ be a non-elementary discrete group of isometries.
+Then: \begin{enumerate} \item The centralizer of every nontrivial element of $\Gamma$ is cyclic. \item $\Gamma$ has trivial center. \item $\Gamma$ does not contain nontrivial finite normal subgroups. \end{enumerate} \end{lemma} \begin{proof} Point (1) follows from the classification of isometries of $\Isom^+(\Hy^2)=\PSL_2(\R)$ into elliptic, parabolic, and hyperbolic type (see, e.g. \cite[Chapter 2]{Katok-Fuchsian}).
+Any two commuting elements must have the same fixed point set in $\smash{\overline{\Hy}^2=\Hy^2\cup \partial_\infty \Hy^2}$, which is either a point in the interior of $\Hy^2$ (elliptic), a point on the boundary at infinity $\partial_\infty\Hy^2$ (parabolic), or a pair of points in $\partial_\infty\Hy^2$ (hyperbolic).
+In $\Isom^+(\Hy^2)$ the corresponding stabilizers are isomorphic to $\SO(2)$ (elliptic), $\R$ (parabolic), and $\R$ (hyperbolic).
+Since $\Gamma$ is discrete, in each case the centralizer must be cyclic.
+Statement (2) then follows since $\Gamma$ was assumed to be non-elementary hence not itself virtually cyclic.
+Statement (3) also follows from the fact that $\Gamma$ is non-elementary and that if $N\unlhd \Gamma$ is a finite normal subgroup then the centralizer $C_\Gamma(N)$ has finite-index in $\Gamma$. \end{proof} We thus reduce the proof of Property A for Seifert-fibered groups to the proof of Property A for 2-dimensional orbifolds via the following key lemma. \begin{lemma} Let $\Gamma$ be a group with center $Z(\Gamma)$.
 Suppose $\Gamma/Z(\Gamma)$ has Property A, trivial center, and is generated by elements with cyclic centralizer.
 Then $\Gamma$ has Property A. \end{lemma} \begin{remark} As a result of the above lemma, if $\Gamma$ is a group with center $Z(\Gamma)$ and $G\le Z(\Gamma)$, such that $\Gamma/G$ has Property A, trivial center, and is generated by elements with cyclic centralizer, then $\Gamma$ has Property A. This follows since if $G\le Z(\Gamma)$ and $\Gamma/G$ has trivial center then $G=Z(\Gamma)$. \end{remark}